Wil Time Bigtime: Child abuse controversy

-The Movie and Television Review and Classification Board is also conducting hearings on the issue.
-On April 8, three members of the MTRCB panel recused from the case.
-The decision of the MTRCB is due by the end of May.
+The Movie and Television Review and Classification Board (MTRCB) was also conducting hearings on the issue.
+On April 8, three members of the MTRCB panel recused themselves from the case.
+The decision of the MTRCB was expected by the end of May.

-The issue received condemnation from the Catholic Bishops Conference of the Philippines, showbiz personalities by the likes of Jim Paredes, Bianca Gonzalez, Lea Salonga, Aiza Seguerra, Leah Navarro (of the Black and White Movement), K Brosas, Agot Isidro, Mylene Dizon (of rival program Mara Clara) and Tuesday Vargas, through the social networking site Twitter, columnists of the Philippine Daily Inquirer such as Randy David, Rina Jimenez-David, Michael Tan, and Benjamin Pimentel, as well as militant organizations such as GABRIELA.
+The issue received condemnation from the Catholic Bishops Conference of the Philippines, showbiz personalities like Jim Paredes, Bianca Gonzalez, Lea Salonga, Aiza Seguerra, Leah Navarro (of the Black and White Movement), K Brosas, Agot Isidro, Mylene Dizon (from the rival program Mara Clara), and Tuesday Vargas, through the social networking site Twitter.
+Columnists from the Philippine Daily Inquirer, such as Randy David, Rina Jimenez-David, Michael Tan, and Benjamin Pimentel, as well as militant organizations like GABRIELA, also expressed their disapproval.

-Mang Inasal, Procter & Gamble, CDO, Cebuana Lhuiller, Nutri-Asia and Unilever pulled out their advertisements from the show in the first week of April after pressures resulting from this controversy.
+Mang Inasal, Procter & Gamble, CDO, Cebuana Lhuillier, NutriAsia, and Unilever pulled their advertisements from the show in the first week of April after pressure resulting from this controversy.

 As a result, Revillame announced that the show would be on hiatus starting April 11.
-He warned that charges would also be filed against those who attacked him on Twitter.
+He warned that charges would be filed against those who attacked him on Twitter.
 He questioned why only Willing Willie was singled out, while other shows such as Showtime and Goin' Bulilit were not.

 On April 18, 2011, Revillame stated that he would no longer file charges against the celebrities who attacked him on Twitter.

-On April 25, 2011, the End Child Prostitution, Child Pornography and Trafficking of Children for Sexual Purposes (ECPAT) filed a child abuse case against Revillame, TV5 and its officials, including chairman Manuel V. Pangilinan.
+On April 25, 2011, the End Child Prostitution, Child Pornography and Trafficking of Children for Sexual Purposes (ECPAT) filed a child abuse case against Revillame, TV5, and its officials, including chairman Manuel V. Pangilinan.
 The DSWD filed a similar suit two days later.

 The show did not resume on April 25, pending a go-signal from TV5.
 On April 27, the Philippine Entertainment Portal reported that the show would resume on May 7 with a new format.

-On May 3, 2011, MTRCB issued a month-long suspension for the show and placed it under probationary status, meaning that the show needs daily permits from the MTRCB before airing after the suspension is lifted.
+On May 3, 2011, the MTRCB issued a month-long suspension for the show and placed it under probationary status, meaning that the show needs daily permits from the MTRCB before airing once the suspension is lifted.
 The days that had passed since the show voluntarily went off the air on April 8 were counted.

 Poverty perpetuation

-In the process of deliberating the sanctions against Willing Willie, the MTRCB, saying that it was heeding the call for sweeping reforms of the television industry, also brought up the matter of whether the show, and others like it on Philippine television, attracts its audience by offering 'quick fixes' to the audience members' poverty in the form of prize money.
+In the process of deliberating the sanctions against Willing Willie, the MTRCB, stated that it was heeding the call for sweeping reforms of the television industry.
+They also brought up the matter of whether the show, and others like it on Filipino television, attract their audience by offering 'quick fixes' to the audience members' poverty in the form of prize money.

 In the decision of the board in which it suspended the Willing Willie show, it stated: